-As a third generation Baltimore community leader and advocate, Ms. B. is no stranger to the challenges facing seniors in our community.
-Ms. B. served on the 45th Legislative District of Maryland, has been voted “Mother of the Year” twice in Baltimore City (along with countless other awards) and has a street named after her in honor of her service to the community.
+As a third generation Baltimore community leader and advocate, Ms. B. is no stranger to the challenges our community faces, especially seniors.
+Ms. B. has previously served on the 45th Legislative District of Maryland, has been voted “Mother of the Year” twice in Baltimore City (along with countless other awards) and has a street named after her in honor of her service to the community.

 When Ms. B.’s health began to decline, she reached out to community resources to see what help would be available to her in making minor repairs and modifications to her home.
-That’s when she found St. Ambrose.
+That’s when she found the HUBS Program at St. Ambrose.

-In this way, the HUBS Program assists seniors in remaining safe and independent in their own homes for as long as possible.
+In this way, the HUBS Program at St. Ambrose assists seniors in remaining safe and independent in their own homes for as long as possible.

 Ms. J. may be 22 years old, but her life experiences quickly

 gave her the tools necessary to survive life on the streets as a young mother

 in Baltimore.
 When Ms. J. graduated from high school, her newborn son Luke was

 there in the audience to support her.
 Following graduation, Ms. J. had been

 kicked out of the only home she has ever known due to her mother’s struggles